 Trostletown Bridge was built in 1887-88, spans Stonycreek and is of queen post and king post ON THE WAY TO GLESSNER COVERED BRIDGE Return to Route 30 and turn right onto Route 30 East.
 About 3 1⁄2 miles east turn right into the the Flight 93 National Memorial, where shortly after 10 a.m. on Sept.
 11, 2001, United Airlines Flight 93, the fourth plane hijacked by terrorists that day, crashed into an abandoned strip mine.
-Phase I of the new memorial was dedicated on the 10th anniversary of 9/11. www.honorflight93.org GLESSNER COVERED BRIDGE Return to Route 30 and turn left onto Route 30 West.
+Phase I of the new memorial was dedicated on the 10th anniversary of 9/11. www.nps.gov/flni 4.
+GLESSNER COVERED BRIDGE Return to Route 30 and turn left onto Route 30 West.
 Go approximately 1 1/2 miles and make a left onto Lambertsville Road SR 2007.
-About 4 and was rebuilt in 1997 Glessner Bridge was built in 1881, with multiple king posts 1/2 miles south of Rt.
-30 turn onto Covered Bridge Road.
+About 4 Glessner Bridge was built in 1881, with multiple king posts and was rebuilt in 1997.
+Burkholder Bridge or Beechdale Bridge was built in 1870 to cross Coxes Creek.

+1/2 miles south of Rt.
+30 turn right onto Covered Bridge Road.

 5. NEW BALTIMORE BRIDGE Return to Lambertsville Road and turn right into Shanksville.
 Turn right onto Bridge Street, then left onto John Street, then left onto Shanksville Road at the "Y" intersection.
-Follow Shanksville Road about 3 miles to Route 160, the Huckleberry Highway.
-Turn right on Route
+Follow Shanksville Road about 3 miles to Route 160, the Huckleberry